Congress seeks compromise to boost computer chip industry - NewsBreak

 Congress seeks compromise to boost computer chip industry

-WASHINGTON — (AP) — A global computer chip shortage has made it harder for consumers to get their hands on cars, computers and other modern-day necessities, so Congress is looking to boost chip manufacturing and research in the United States with billions of dollars from the federal government.

-Both the House and the Senate have passed major legislation on the matter, and the effort is one of lawmakers' final opportunities before the November elections to show voters they are addressing the nation's strained supply chains.
+Both the House and Senate have passed major legislation on the matter and the effort is one of lawmakers’ final opportunities before the November election to show voters they are addressing the nation’s strained supply chains.

 Now they have to work out considerable differences in the two bills.
 And Senate Republicans are already digging in before the negotiations formally begin.